 About Housing Now

 The creation of new housing on City-owned lands will provide Toronto residents with opportunities to live affordably near transit hubs and close to places of work, education and services.
-Investment in these well-located sites will also contribute to the broader community by delivering new amenities, revitalized public spaces and improved access to transit.
+Investment in these well-located sites will also contribute to the broader community by delivering a wide range of city-building benefits, including new amenities and revitalized public spaces.

 - Develop the properties to achieve the highest possible public benefits.

-- Optimize the development of market and affordable rental housing with a mix of unit types and sizes.
+- Optimize the development of housing, including affordable rental homes, with a mix of unit types and sizes of market and affordable rental housing with a mix of unit types and sizes.

 - Create homes affordable for a diverse range of incomes, including deeply affordable homes.